dapperlabs/nba-smart-contracts/README.md

 - `pub event MomentWithdrawn(id: UInt64, owner: Address?)`

-   Emitted when a seller withdraws their Moment from their SaleCollection
+   Emitted when a seller withdraws their Moment from their SaleCollection.

 - `pub event CutPercentageChanged(newPercent: UFix64, seller: Address?)`